The Different Types of SEO - A Brief Overview

 SEO for E-commerce

 E-commerce SEO is about optimizing SEO on product and product category pages for online stores.
 You’ll do things like discovering popular keywords for your products by using Amazon Suggest[17].
+SEO for e-commerce involves a unique set of challenges and opportunities compared to traditional service or content-based websites.
+Because online stores often have hundreds—or even thousands—of products, your goal is to make each one discoverable in search engines without creating duplicate content or thin pages.
+That means your strategy must be scalable, structured, and data-informed.

 References